-Health Research Charities Ireland (HRCI) is the national umbrella organisation of charities active in health, medical and social care research, together representing over 1 million people in Ireland.
-Through support and advocacy, we represent their joint interests, to achieve our vision of improved lives through a united community of health research charities
+Health Research Charities Ireland (HRCI) is the national umbrella organisation of charities engaged in health, medical and social care research, collectively representing over 2 million people in Ireland.
+We champion our members’ interests, to enhance the environment for health research in Ireland.
+We empower them to realise our shared vision of improving lives through impactful research.

 We offer our members the potential for matched research funding through the Joint Funding Scheme, run in partnership with the Health Research Board.
-We also run the Irish Health Research Forum (IHRF), bringing together all stakeholders to improve health research in Ireland.
+We also run the Irish Health Research Forum, bringing together all stakeholders to improve health research in Ireland.

 Improved lives through a united community of health research charities.

 - We are always guided in our actions by the needs of our member organisations and Irish patients.